Carolyn B. Gleason is Co-head of the Firm’s Trade, Agriculture and EU Regulatory Practice Group.

 To support these trade actions and client matters, Carolyn advocates regularly before all US agencies involved in US trade policy and enforcement (White House, USTR, Commerce, USDA, State and others).
 She also regularly advocates to the Congressional committees with jurisdiction over trade and to other Hill offices.
 She has substantial experience as a testifying panelist before Executive and Legislative bodies and the International Trade Commission on trade-related disputes, policy, negotiations, legislation and other matters.

 Carolyn has received, by invitation, a degree from the Japanese Business Study Program from the Institute of International Studies and Training in Japan.

 Successfully led numerous trade remedy proceedings, several on behalf of US agribusiness interests

-Represented and delivered positive negotiating results for agribusiness and other interests in virtually every major US bilateral, regional, and multilateral trade negotiation for over three decades
+Represented and delivered positive negotiating results for clients across numerous industries and in virtually every major US bilateral, regional and multilateral trade negotiation for nearly four decades

 Do not send any information or documents that you want to have treated as secret or confidential.
 Providing information to McDermott via email links on this website or other introductory email communications will not create an attorney-client relationship; will not preclude McDermott from representing any other person or firm in any matter; and will not obligate McDermott to keep confidential the information you provide.
 McDermott cannot enter into an attorney-client relationship with you until McDermott has determined that doing so will not create a conflict of interest and until you and McDermott have entered into a written agreement or engagement letter that sets forth the terms of our relationship.